nidoro/heuristix/README.md

 **heuristix**, or just **hx**, is a collection of optimization metaheuristics implementations in Go.
-It is an heuristic framework to which you can "plug" your own improving and diversifying strategies to solve a given optimization.
+It is an heuristic framework to which you can "plug" your own improving and diversifying strategies to solve a given optimization problem.

 Implemented metaheuristics: